 1100.
 Success in Media and Communication (1).
 Introduces students to media and communications academic programs and professional career opportunities.
 Provides a structured approach to academic, social, and personal success in the university.

 1300.
-[COMM 1307] Introduction to Mass Communications (3).
-A broad survey of communications in modern life with particular emphasis on print media, broadcasting, advertising, and public relations.
+[COMM 1307] Foundations of Media and Communication (3).
+A broad survey of media history, principles, and practices up to the modern era, with particular emphasis on print media, broadcasting, advertising, and public relations.
 Fulfills core Social and Behavioral Sciences requirement.

 3300.
 Mass Media Theories and Society (3).
 Theory-based exploration of the relationship between the mass media and society, such as aggression and television violence.

 3320.
 Mass Communications Law (3).
 A study of the legal problems facing journalists, broadcasters, and advertisers, including libel, privacy, regulation of radio-TV, ethics, and commercial speech.

 3380.
 Mass Communications Research Methods (3).
 Prerequisites: C or better in MATH 2300 or 2345.
 Comprehensive overview of mass communications research focusing on planning, designing, conducting, analyzing, interpreting, and applying research to address communication issues and problems.